feynon/carlosbecker.com/content/posts/goreleaser-v1/index.md

 Hello everyone!

-I've been holding on the "v1" release for, checks notes, years now.
-That's why I wanted v1 to have a "stable enough API", i.e. something unlikely to change.
+I've been holding on the "v1" release for, __checks notes__, years now.
+That's because I wanted v1 to have a "stable enough API", i.e. something unlikely to change.

-I some months ago that we'll probably never reach that, as things keep changing: we add more features, change old ones (sometimes on our own, sometimes due to changes on other tools), and so on.
+A couple of months ago I realized that we'll probably never reach that, as things keep changing: we add more features, change old ones (sometimes on our own, sometimes due to changes on other tools), and so on.
+That way, v1 would never happen.

 Therefore, after 184 feature releases (and many patches, summing 467 releases) and 3299 commits, **v1.0.0 is finally here**!